cciw-uk/cciw.co.uk/docs/project.rst

 Architecture
 ------------

 The CCiW site is fairly standard Django site.
-It is currently hosted on DigitalOcean.

 We use:

 * nginx as main webserver
 * postgresql as database